 Washington, DC 20590

-The Federal Highway Administration's (FHWA) Emergency Relief, or ER, program can help State and Local agencies fund repairs to Federal-aid eligible roads, bridges, and other infrastructure after a Disaster such as a flood, heavy winds, and other events that cause damage to the transportation system.
+The Federal Highway Administration’s (FHWA) Emergency Relief, or ER, program can help State and local agencies fund repairs to Federal-aid eligible roads, bridges, and other infrastructure after a natural disaster such as such as a flood, heavy winds, and other events.

 The FHWA Emergency Relief Manual outlines two types of repairs following a disaster: emergency repairs and permanent repairs.

-Damage Assessments: Iowa DOT in coordination with FHWA Iowa Division engineers, undertakes damage surveys and/or detailed site inspections.
-This may include Local authorities where appropriate.
+Damage Assessments: Iowa DOT, in cooperation with FHWA Iowa Division engineers, undertakes damage surveys and/or detailed site inspections.
+This may include local authorities where appropriate.
 Typically, this involves on-the-ground visits of the damage sites to verify the extent of damage and to determine the cost of repairs eligible for ER funding.
 Specific sites not visited by FHWA are subject to review and approval of all required documentation.

-Implementation of Projects: Iowa DOT generally takes the lead in seeing that projects are advanced in accordance with appropriate Federal and State requirements.
-The total amount of ER funding provided is based on the Federal share of actual costs incurred by Iowa DOT and Local highway authorities to complete eligible repair activities (Interstate 90% All other highways 80% Emergency repair 100%).
+Implementation of Projects: ER construction contracts are advanced generally in similar fashion as regular Federal-aid highway projects.
+Iowa DOT generally takes the lead in seeing that projects are advanced in accordance with appropriate Federal and State requirements.
+The total amount of ER funding provided is based on the Federal share of actual costs incurred by Iowa DOT and local highway authorities to complete eligible repair activities.

 Note: Each video has a printable “Companion Resource” on its website.

-Web links to related Code of Federal Regulations and other links.
+Links to related Code of Federal Regulations and other information